KnowledgeCaptureAndDiscovery/somef/README.md

 - **Changelog**: Description of the changes between versions
 - **Issue tracker**: Link where to open issues for the target repository
 - **Programming languages**: Languages used in the repository
+- **Acknowledgements**: People or institutions that the authors would like to acknowledge in their software component

 We use different supervised classifiers, header analysis, regular expressions and the GitHub API to retrieve all these fields (more than one technique may be used for each field)